The origins of drag in Montréal

 Legendary Montréal female impersonator Michel Dorion’s classic Bar Le Cocktail (1669 Sainte-Catherine Street East) in the Village is a fun nightclub to watch nightly drag shows by many of the best drag performers in the city, including Dorion.
 In summertime, it also has a busy and comfortable street-front patio.

 The biggest gay club in Canada, Sky (1478 Sainte-Catherine Street East) in the Village boasts bars and discos on three floors, plus a hugely popular summertime rooftop patio where sun splashed patrons can also dip into a rooftop pool or jacuzzi!
-Sky also presents its weekly The Sky Show hosted by Emma Déjàvu on Friday nights.
+Sky also presents the Jimmy Moore Drag Show on Thursday nights and The Sky Show hosted by Emma Déjàvu on Friday nights.

 A show bar since the 1890s, the Café Cléopatra strip joint (1230 Saint-Laurent Boulevard) on the Main is the last remaining hold-out from Montréal’s Sin-City era.
 Historically a safe space for Montréal’s trans community, strippers ply their trade on the ground floor while the second-floor show bar still semi-regularly hosts drag performances, fetish parties, and burlesque and comedy shows.
 Cleo’s vintage 1970s décor and disco lights are a mind-blowing time warp.